Martina E. Efodzi, ATR-BC,

 Founder & Creative Director

-Originally from Pittsburgh, Pennsylvania, I am a Board Certified Art Therapist, Licensed Clinical Professional Art Therapist and Licensed Clinical Professional Counselor in Maryland, as well as a Licensed Professional Counselor in Washington, DC.
-I earned a B.A in political science and a M.Div. in religious studies from Howard University in 2002 and 2007 respectively.
+Originally from Pittsburgh, Pennsylvania, I am a Board-Certified Art Therapist, Licensed Clinical Professional Art Therapist, Licensed Clinical Professional Counselor in Maryland, and a Licensed Professional Counselor in Washington, DC.
+I earned a B.A. in political science and an M.Div. in religious studies from Howard University in 2002 and 2007, respectively.
 From as far back as I can remember, art has always been my secret getaway—my spiritual retreat.
 Any attempt I’ve ever made to suppress my love for it has always left me feeling empty and frustrated.
-When I finally gave in, and rounded the bend along my circuitous journey back to art, I came to understand, as did Pablo Picasso, that “Art washes away from the soul, the dust of everyday life.”
-Thus, in order to gain further insight into its therapeutic potential, I pursued and attained a Master of Arts in art therapy from George Washington University in 2011.
+When I finally gave in and rounded the bend along my circuitous journey back to art, I understood, as did Pablo Picasso, that “Art washes away from the soul, the dust of everyday life.”
+Thus, to gain further insight into its therapeutic potential, I pursued and attained a Master of Arts in art therapy from George Washington University in 2011.

 As an ordained Deacon in the Baltimore-Washington Conference of the United Methodist Church, I currently serve in an appointment beyond the local church as a full-time psychotherapist.
-Prior to that, for ten and half years, I served at a community-based health center where I specialized in providing culturally sensitive care to marginalized groups, specifically those living with HIV/AIDS and members of the LGBTQ+ community.
-In addition to my agency and private practice work, I have facilitated a countless number of expressive arts workshops for individuals of all ages and abilities with a variety of schools, government agencies, community organizations, universities and churches.
+Before that, for ten and half years, I served at a community-based health center where I specialized in providing culturally sensitive care to marginalized groups, specifically those living with HIV and members of the LGBTQ+ community.
+In addition to my agency and private practice work, I have facilitated countless expressive arts workshops for individuals of all ages and abilities with various schools, government agencies, community organizations, universities, and churches.

-As an artist-therapist, maintaining a strong artist identity is essential to the work I do.
-My most recent exhibition, “Honoring the Past, Educating the Present and Inspiring the Future” was featured at the Woodrow Wilson International Center for Scholars Black History Month Art Show in 2017.
-Additionally, my essay entitled, “Art Therapist?
+Maintaining a solid artist identity is essential to my work as an artist-therapist.
+My most recent exhibition, “Honoring the Past, Educating the Present, and Inspiring the Future,” was featured at the Woodrow Wilson International Center for Scholars Black History Month Art Show 2017.
+My essay, “Art Therapist?
 Yes.
 Minister?
 That, Too!
-Ethical Issues That Arise When One Has Dual Roles,” was published in the 2019 art therapy textbook, Exploring Ethical Dilemmas in Art Therapy: 50 Clinicians From 20 Countries Share Their Stories.
-I currently serve as an adjunct faculty member with the Department of Art Therapy at George Washington University and I am currently pursuing a Doctor of Ministry in Soul Care at Wesley Theological Seminary in Washington, DC.
+Ethical Issues That Arise When One Has Dual Roles,” was published in the 2019 art therapy textbook Exploring Ethical Dilemmas in Art Therapy: 50 Clinicians From 20 Countries Share Their Stories.
+I am an adjunct faculty member with the Department of Art Therapy at George Washington University and I am currently pursuing a Doctor of Ministry in Soul Care at Wesley Theological Seminary in Washington, DC.